Warehouse Packing: Automation and Algorithms for an Optimized Packing Process

 This is a major challenge that affects every warehouse.
 This is an optimization problem in which multiple items - each having its own dollar value and weight - have to be packed inside a container in such a way that it holds the most value but the weight is less than the weight limit for the container.

 The Knapsack problem is an NP-Complete problem, which means that mathematicians are yet to find an efficient algorithmic solution for it.
 Poor judgment regarding which items should be packed together can lead to the usage of excess packing material and greater number of boxes.
-This increases the shipping cost for the warehouse and can prove costly as fragile products might be packed with less packaging material and can break during shipping.

 Bin Packing Problem